tully-t/Sours/README.md

 - In System Settings -> Appearance -> Icons, select Sours and click Apply (lower right)
 - It may be necessary to log out and log back in or restart to fully apply the icon theme (icon caches are stubbornly persistent)

-- For Dolphin to use the provided symbolic icons for named folders (like Downloads or Github) it may be necessary to:
+### For Dolphin to use the provided symbolic icons for named folders (like Downloads or Github) it may be necessary to:
 - Right-click the folder and open Properties
 - Click the icon next to its name
 - Choose the corresponding icon in the dialog

-- If an app has a white icon outside the tray (lookin' at you, KeepassXC):
+### If an app has a white icon outside the Plasma tray (like KeepassXC):
 - Right-click the app in your application launcher
 - Select "Edit Application"
 - On the General tab, click the app's icon and use the icon browser dialog to choose the properly colored icon

+### The Display Configuration icon in System Settings is white:
+- Download and install Sours-Full-Color
+- Most Qt apps, like System Settings or Audacious, will read configurations from their rc file, located in ~/.config (e.g. for System Settings, this file is named ~/.config/systemsettingsrc)

+To change the icon theme to full color for a specific app, add the following to an app's rc file, and ensure that the file ends with an empty line:

+    [Icons]
+    Theme=Sours-Full-Color

 ## Customization
 - To use the icon you want for a particular app: